Transfer funds smoothly between any two of your subaccounts

 Considerations for transfers with different currencies

-• The currency code of the target_amount should be equal to the receiving account currency code.
+target_amountshould be equal to the receiving account currency code. - The

 How the amounts are calculated